Florida lawmakers rally behind 6-year-old arrested at school

 TALLAHASSEE, Fla.
-(AP) — Florida lawmakers rallied behind a 6-year-old girl who was zip-tied at school and arrested last fall, and on Wednesday overwhelmingly passed a measure requiring law enforcement authorities to put procedures in place for arresting children under 10 years old.
+(AP) — Florida lawmakers rallied behind a 6-year-old girl who was zip-tied at school and arrested last fall, when the state House on Wednesday unanimously passed a measure requiring law enforcement authorities to put procedures in place for arresting children under age 10.

-The child’s family last month made footage captured by the officer’s body camera public, intensifying outrage among the public and lawmakers over the girl’s arrest.
+The child’s family last month made public footage from the officer’s body camera public, intensifying outrage among the public and lawmakers over the arrest.

 The video showed the crying young girl asking for someone to help her and pleading with the arresting officer for “a second chance.”